If— Guidance for a Virtuous, Stoic Life

-To be able to dream up a better future is an important virtue, but following a “dream” can become an end in itself.
-It is important to not be obsessed with them and to re-evaluate and discard the ones that are not useful anymore.
+To be able to dream up a better future is an essential virtue, but following a “dream” can become an end in itself.
+It is significant to not be obsessed with them and to re-evaluate and discard the ones that are not useful anymore.

 The next sentence is a reminder to keep serenity.
-The Stoics reputation is to be calm, no matter if good or bad things happen.
-The works of Epictetus, Marcus Aurelius, or Seneca are filled with examples to remind them that all fame and suffering is impermanent.
+The Stoics’ reputation is to be calm, no matter if good or bad things happen.
+The works of Epictetus, Marcus Aurelius, and Seneca are filled with examples to remind them that all fame and suffering are impermanent.

 Marcus Aurelius reminded himself, that

 The third sentence is a reminder, that you’ll need to be able to endure wickedness.
-Other people will take your words and misrepresent your intend on purpose, take you out of context, or misquote you.
-And fools will fall for it and you can’t do a lot about it.
+Other people will take your words and misrepresent your intent deliberately, take you out of context, or misquote you.
+And fools will fall for it, and you can’t do a lot about it.
 It is all the more important to speak carefully and have sources that support your case.

 The last sentence of the second stanza is about the maxim of Amor Fati (love of one’s fate).
 It is

 We will inevitably suffer defeats, injuries, and suffering.
 But again and again, we should bend down and repair as much damage as possible.
 The Japanese art of Kintsugi (金継ぎ) is an example of how to deal with damages.
-The shards of a broken vessel are reassembled and the cracks are connected with gold.
+The shards of a broken vessel are reassembled, and the cracks get connected with gold.

 If you can make one heap of all your winnings